cloud66/help-old/_posts/toolbelt/2013-01-02-stack-links.md

 $ c66 deploy --stack b0dd672e13e14973bd6aa5469912d3d3
 {% endhighlight %}

-However, it would be much easier if you could link Stack A to `~/work/stack_a` and Stack B to `~/work/stack_b` and deploy each stack from it's own folder.
-You can link the folder to the stack like this:
+However, it would be much easier if you could link Stack A to `~/work/stack_a` and Stack B to `~/work/stack_b` and deploy each stack from its own folder.
+You can link the folder to the stack:

 {% highlight bash %}
 $ cd ~/work/stack_a